Aion (video game): Aion 4.8: Upheaval

 Released on June 17, 2015, Upheaval features two new zones, Cygnea and Enshar, new skills for each class in the game, and a lot of the user interfaces within the game were revamped, such as the skills UI.
 The Stigma system also got revamped in the update along with other changes to the game, including the deletion of a few maps that are no longer available.

 Aion 5.0, 5.1 ,5.3: Echoes of Eternity

 Released on July 13, 2016, Echoes of Eternity features two new zones, Iluma and Norsvold, an increase in level cap to 75, a change in the appearance and mechanic UIs, especially concerning the upgrading mechanism, and added the "Archdaeva" storyline and mechanic.

 Aion 6.0: Refly

 Released on January 17, 2018, Refly features a new zone, Lakrum, available to both races and changes the order of fields.
 The update increases the level cap to 80 and removes the High Daeva system.
 A companion was also introduced, which will accompany the character during their development, and the elimination of 6 maps and the abyss.

+Aion 6.5: Frozen Relic

+Released on July 11, 2018, Frozen Relic introduces three new instances: Senekta, Hererim Mine and Illumiel.

+Aion 7.0: New Season

+Released on November 28, 2018, New Season introduces a new region, Dumaha, as well as a new class after five years, the Painter.

+Aion 7.2: Shadows over Red Katalam

+Released on May 22, 2019, Shadows over Red Katalam introduces a new region, Red Katalam.